-- a basic understanding of major western traditions in ethics; - a basic understanding of the history of western philosophy from the ancient world through the modern period; - a basic understanding of formal symbolic logic and its application to arguments in ordinary language; - a basic understanding of one or more areas of philosophy related to the student's interests; - successful application in a major independent project of fundamental research skills related to philosophy, including synthesis and critical evaluation of arguments, clarification and critical evaluation of one's own beliefs and values, logical argumentation, organized written and oral presentation of ideas, and critical analysis of cultural trends.
+- a basic understanding of major western traditions in ethics: - a basic understanding of the history of western philosophy from the ancient world through the modern period; - •a basic understanding of formal symbolic logic and its application to arguments in ordinary language; - •a basic understanding of one or more areas of philosophy related to the student's interests; - successful application in a major independent project of fundamental research skills related to philosophy, including synthesis and critical evaluation of arguments, clarification and critical evaluation of one's own beliefs and values, logical argumentation, organized written and oral presentation of ideas, and critical analysis of cultural trends.

-(B.A. degree) Thirty semester hours required, including PHI151, 152, 201, and 307; at least one upper-division history of philosophy course (PHI412 or 435); and either PHI440 or 450.
+(B.A. degree) Thirty semester hours required, including PHI 151, 152, 201, 307, at least one upper-division history of philosophy course (412, or 435) and either 440 or 450.

-Eighteen semester hours required, including PHI151, 152, 201, and 307.
+Eighteen semester hours required, including PHI 151, 152, 201, and 307.

-150. Basic Philosophy.
-(3 hours) Introduction to typical methods and problems of philosophic thought, with emphasis on forming and evaluating a personal worldview.
+- 150. Basic Philosophy.
+(3 hours) Introduction to typical methods and problems of philosophic thought, with emphasis on forming and evaluating a personal world view.

-- 151. Ethics.
+As needed - 151.
+Ethics.
 (3 hours) Introduction to important texts and authors, including Aristotle, Kant, and Mill, who provide interesting answers to the question, "How should one live?"
-Fall and Spring - 152.
-Logic.
+Fall and Spring

+- 152. Logic.
 (3 hours) Introduction to principles of sound reasoning with emphasis on formal and informal techniques for evaluating arguments.
 Fall and Spring - 195.
 Discovering Vocation.
-(3 hours) This course introduces the idea of vocation through reading, discussion, writing, and research.
+(3 hours) This course introduces the idea of vocation through reading, discussion, writing and research.
 "Vocation" is a term of art referring to the integration of practice and intellect with moral and spiritual calling.
 The interdisciplinary readings in this course will acquaint the student with representative and historical models of reflection on vocation.
 This course will be offered only as a Foundations 112 course.

-201. History of Philosophy I. (3 hours) Survey of the development of Western philosophical thought within its cultural contexts from ancient Greece through the Middle Ages.
+Spring - 201.
+History of Philosophy I. (3 hours) Survey of the development of Western philosophical thought within its cultural contexts from ancient Greece through the Middle Ages.
 Exploration of foundational approaches to questions of reality, virtue, knowledge, God, faith, and reason.

-- 307. History of Philosophy II.
+This course carries a Writing Flag (W) in the Foundations and Core Program. - 307.
+History of Philosophy II.
 (3 hours) Survey of the development of Western philosophical thought within its cultural contexts from the Renaissance through the eighteenth century.
 Exploration of issues foundational to contemporary philosophy, theology, and the sciences.
-Prerequisite: Foundations 111 or one course in philosophy or permission of the instructor. - 325.
+This course carries a Writing Flag (W) in the Foundations and Core Program.
+Prerequisite: Foundations 111 or one course in philosophy or permission of the instructor - 325.
 Business Ethics.
 (3 hours) Introduction to both the moral issues involved in business management and the ethical concepts and analytical skills relevant to resolving those issues.
+This course carries a Writing Flag (W) in the Foundations and Core Program.
 Fall and Spring - 335.
 Theories of Economic Justice.
 (3 hours) Introduction to the moral and political issues raised by the facts of absolute poverty and economic inequality in both international and domestic contexts.
 Contemporary theories of beneficence and distributive justice will be explored.

-345. Environmental Philosophy and Ethics.
+Even Springs - 345.
+Environmental Philosophy and Ethics.
 (3 hours) Philosophical exploration of the concept of the natural environment, including a survey of ethical positions that guide human habitation in nature.
+This course carries a Writing Flag (W) in the Foundations and Core Program.
 Prerequisite: one course in Philosophy.